flat design 3.0.

 There are many ways to render a 3D object in a 2D plane, but not all 3D renderings are isometric.
 An image is only isometric if there’s a 120 degree angle between the x, y and z axis.
 These equal angles give the style its name — isometric, meaning “equal measure.”

-The Parallel Rule of Isometric Design
+The Parallel Rule Of Isometric Design

 Perspective and isometric image.